 - Collaborative working partnership between the child, their education authority, and The Lioncare School and/or the College Placement that delivers progress and supports achievement.

 - New Horizons and Transition Challenge are available in all key stages

 - Short Courses are offered as pre-GCSE programmes as appropriate in key stages 3 and 4.

 - Functional Skills at Entry Level, Level One and Two are offered via NCFE, either as an alternative to GCSE or as stepping stones toward it.

 - A GCSE curriculum is available in English and Mathematics with other subjects on offer where appropriate.
-The Lioncare School works with partner schools and with the Cambridge Examinations Board to facilitate this.
+The Lioncare School facilitates this with partner schools and the Cambridge Examinations Board.

 Preparation for Fostering or Interdependent Living